 - Learn your legal rights as an injured maritime worker

-The head office for MOL is in Tokyo, but the company has many offices worldwide and operates out of thousands of ports.
+MOL’s head office is in Tokyo, but the company has many offices worldwide and operates out of thousands of ports.

 In addition to container shipping, MOL specializes in transporting raw materials in bulk carriers and has various other types of vessels, including cruise ships.